k2view-academy/K2View-Academy/articles/Cloud/01_overview/01_overview.md

 ## Key Objectives and Benefits

-K2cloud platform offers advantages for a variety of teams, for different roles and from aspects.
+K2cloud platform offers advantages for a variety of teams, for different roles and from various aspects.

 * **Improve Business Productivity**, focus on the business logic implementation.
   * Spin up with a click the most suitable Fabric runtime environment for you.